Legal-and-General/canopy-design-tokens/README.md

 # Just CSS varaibles
 npm run build:css

-# Just SCSS variables
-npm run build:scss
 ```

-The resuling build files can be found in the **build/** directory.
+The resulting build files can be found in the **build/** directory.

 ## Design token JSON files

-All design tokens are defined in the **propeties/** directory.
+All design tokens are defined in JSON files the **propeties/** directory.
+Here you can edit, add or remove tokens.

+It's from these files that the build artifacts are created.